twitchax/blog/source/_posts/NET-Core-Web-App-in-Azure.md

 https://twitchax@aarondemohelloapp.scm.azurewebsites.net/AaronDemoHelloApp.git
 ```

-However, we need to create a username and password for this deplyoment endpoint.
+However, we need to create a username and password for this deployment endpoint.
 Let's set our deployment credentials through the Azure CLI.

 ```bash
 az appservice web deployment user set